Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Discussion

 \section{Discussion}

-In this paper, we present amortized CNML (ACNML) as an alternative to Bayesian marginalization for obtaining uncertainty estimates and calibrated predictions with high-capacity models, such as deep neural networks.
+In this paper, we present amortized CNML (ACNML) as an alternative to Bayesian marginalization for obtaining reliable uncertainty estimates and calibrated predictions under distribution shift.
 The CNML distribution is a theoretically well-motivated strategy derived from the MDL principle with strong minimax optimality properties, but actually evaluating this distribution is computationally daunting.
-ACNML utilizes approximate Bayesian posteriors to tractably approximate it We view ACNML as a step towards practical uncertainty aware predictions that would be essential for real-world decision making.
-Future work could further improve on our proposed method, for example by combining ACNML with more complex and expressive posterior approximations.
-In particular, training losses are highly non-convex and have many local minima, so incorporating local approximations around \textit{multiple} diverse minima could allow for more reliable uncertainty estimation.
-More broadly, tractable algorithms inspired by ACNML could in the future provide for substantial improvement in our ability to produce accurate and reliable confidence estimates on out-of-distribution inputs, improving the reliability and safety of learning-enabled systems.
+ACNML utilizes approximate Bayesian posteriors to tractably approximate it, can be instantiated on top of a wide range of approximate Bayesian methods, and provides much better calibrated predictions than other methods as the inputs become more out-of-distribution.
+We view ACNML as a step towards practical uncertainty aware predictions that would be essential for real-world decision making.
+Future work could further expand on our proposed method, for example by combining ACNML with more complex and expressive posterior approximations.
+In particular, training losses are highly non-convex and have many local minima, so incorporating local approximations around \textit{multiple} diverse minima could allow for even more reliable uncertainty estimation.
+More broadly, tractable algorithms inspired by ACNML could in the future provide for substantial improvement in our ability to produce accurate and reliable confidence estimates on out-of-distribution inputs, improving the reliability and safety of learning systems. \